albanread/jitBrainsForthMacIntel/README.md

 This requires adjustment every time since every call uses 8 bytes.
 We must use relative calls, or indirect them.

+Other differences
+The C compilers are slightly different
+On the Mac we handle the SIGINT signal (ctrl/c) to interupt a long running command.
+On the Mac we need to enter raw terminal mode, and handle the arrow keys etc.

 There is also a Windows version of this Forth on this Github.